 Activities Offered at the Salem International Summer School

 Mornings: Language Courses

 Students must choose to study either English or German.
 Lessons take place from Monday to Friday for three hours each morning.

-English is the common language at the International Summer School.
-To ensure that all participants are able to understand instructions and announcements, they must have had minimum of three years of English lessons at school.
+English is the common language at the Salem International Summer School.
+To ensure that all participants are able to understand instructions and announcements, they must have had a minimum of three years of English lessons at school.
 There is no minimum requirement for German.

 Students studying German will be divided into three teaching groups.
 Beginners will cover basic language skills and a priority will be given to conversation.

 Intermediate students will read and discuss newspaper articles, short stories, and play scenes.
 To improve their knowledge of grammar and expand their vocabulary, they will read challenging and engaging texts and discuss current topics covered in current newspapers.

 In literature courses advanced students will be encouraged, with the support of their teachers, to compose essays and reports on different themes discovered in literary texts.

 All students also contribute to the course magazine which they take home at the end of the programme.
 All our German teachers are native speakers with many years of teaching experience in both German and German as a foreign language (DaF).
 Maximum size of any course group is 12 students.